cirosantilli/how-to-teach-efficiently/README.md

 Incentive students to learn by teaching.

 How?
 Give them the source code for the textbook and tell them to hack away.

+## Misc

+A friend has told me that in the Soviet union, when people won Science Olympiads, they would be put into direct contact with university teachers to continue learning.

+I don't like those Olympiads myself (go do some useful end goal instead of getting medals...) but this is *way* smarter than what happens in some countries today (at least in Brazil where I grew up): you win the Olympiad, get a congratulation, your high school puts a publicity propaganda to get more enrollments, and that's it.